toUpperCase78/intel-processors/README.md

 ## Current Status

-After a long break, all the datasets are being updated to **Version 1.9**; containing these new features:
+After a long break, all the datasets are being updated to **Version 1.10**; containing these new features similar to v1.9:

 - Vertical Segment
 - Max Memory Channels
 - Sockets Supported
 - Max Operating Temperature

-Of course, the new version includes new processors which are launched until **1st Quarter of 2025**, typically including the latest series of **Intel Core** and **Intel Core Ultra** processors!
+Of course, the new version includes new processors which are launched until **1st Quarter of 2026**, typically including the latest series of **Intel Core** and **Intel Core Ultra** processors!

-Older datasets (v1.1, v1.2, v1.6, v1.8) will still exist and can be found under their specific folders for archiving purposes.
+Older datasets will still exist and can be found under their specific folders for archiving purposes.
 Also, this is because Intel may no longer list the specifications of legacy processore that were released more than 10 years ago.

-In the meantime, there still hasn't been no comprehensive analysis on these processors yet for 5 years!
+In the meantime, there still hasn't been no comprehensive analysis on these processors yet for 6 years!
 I'll perform the analyses once the editing of these datasets from the latest version was completed!

 ## Features

-The latest version **(1.9)** contain these features below:
+The latest version **(1.10)** contain these features below:

 - `Product`: Name of the manufactured processor
 - `Status`: Indicates the current marketing status of the processor